rwxd/netauto-git-sot/README.md

-# Git as Source of Truth for network automation
+# Git as Source of Truth for Network Automation

 ![structure](out/docs/structure/name%20Git%20as%20Source%20of%20Truth.png)